The datacontract CLI is an open-source command-line tool for working with data contracts.

 Data Contract CLI connects to a data source and runs schema and quality tests to verify that the data contract is valid.

-$ datacontract test --server production datacontract.yaml
+$ datacontract test--server production datacontract.yaml

-The application uses different engines, based on the server type.
 Internally, it connects with DuckDB, Spark, or a native connection and executes the most tests with soda-core and fastjsonschema.

-Credentials are provided with environment variables.
+In addition, credentials, such as username and passwords, are provided with environment variables.

 S3